Harington Point: Geography

-Harington Point is located between Taiaroa Head and Te Rauone beach, close to the entrance of Otago Harbour.
+Harington Point is located between Taiaroa Head and Otakou, close to the entrance of Otago Harbour.
 The mouth of the harbour is at its narrowest at Harington Point, only some 400 m separating the point from the mudflats at Aramoana on the opposing coast.

 Te Rauone beach, historically known for its many sand dunes, which have been restored after they were eroded.
 Restoration was a collaborative effort and there are new amenities.

 The settlement can be reached via a 45-minute drive from Dunedin City on sealed roads, and is also serviced 7 days per week by a regular bus service taking 60 minutes from the city center, as well as a school bus.
 Despite its small size, Harington Point offers accommodation ranging from holiday houses to self-contained motel units.